Driving in the dark or in harsh weather can be difficult. Maintaining your headlights can ease the stress of driving in these conditions.

 - You must also use headlights when visibility is reduced.
 For example, when you can’t see more than 100 metres (328 feet) in front of you.

 - You may also use your front or rear fog lights, but you must switch them off when visibility improves.

 In stationary queues of traffic, you should use your parking brake.
 You can then take your foot from the footbrake.
-This will deactivate the brake light and minimise glare for other road users.
+This deactivates the brake light and minimise glare for other road users.

 How do I know if my headlights need replacing?

 Often the first time you know your headlights aren’t doing what they’re meant to is a warning light on the car’s dashboard.

 On older cars, it’s when your headlights seem less bright that may clue you in.
 Sometimes a kind passing motorist may flash their lights at you at night.

 Of course, flashing your lights like this isn't strictly allowed.
 But it’s a common practice

 The easiest way to check is to have another person stand outside and look while you operate the lights from inside.